 What can I do to prepare myself before getting waxed?

 - Exfoliate the day before to minimize the amount of dead skin, oil, or clogged pores.
-Try a product with Salicylic Acid.
-Salicylic Acid encourages exfoliation of the skin and unclogging of the pores.
 Keep in mind that exfoliating can leave your skin sensitive so be careful not to do it too much.

 - A warm bath prior can soften your hair for easier removal.